Blendify/blender-manual/blender_docs/manual/editors/vse/preview/properties.rst

 Scene Preview/Render
 ====================

+It allows you to control how the images of :doc:`Scene Strips </editors/vse/sequencer/strips/scene>` are displayed in the preview.

 OpenGL Preview
-   When enabled :doc:`Scene Strips </editors/vse/sequencer/strips/scene>`
-   use a quick OpenGL preview (see :doc:`OpenGL render </render/opengl>` for more on this subject).

-   Otherwise a full render is used, which can be very slow.
+   Use a quick OpenGL preview (see :doc:`OpenGL render </render/opengl>` for more on this subject), otherwise a full render is used, which can be very slow.

    Sequencer Preview Shading
       Method for rendering OpenGL renders.